 At The University of Texas at Arlington, taking attendance is not required.
-Rather, each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing course-specific policies on attendance.
-As the instructor of this section for the Fall 2015 term, I will take attendance every class period.
+Rather, each faculty member is free to develop his or her own methods of evaluating students' academic performance, which includes establishing coursespecific policies on attendance.
+As the instructor of this section for the Fall 2016 term, I will take attendance every class period.
 Class attendance and participation are important for this class, as lecture and class discussion material will appear on the exams.
-Students should read the assigned reading for the day, should complete the quiz on Blackboard before class, and should have any books or reading materials with them for class that day.
+Students should read the assigned reading for the day, and should have any books or reading materials with them for the specific daily class.